Yeomen of the Guard: Duties

 Today, the Yeomen of the Guard have a purely ceremonial role.
 As a visual reminder of their origin, the Yeomen still wear the red and gold uniforms of the Tudor period.
-Armed with a sword (which is always sheathed) and an ornamental partizan, they escort the sovereign.
+Armed with a sword (which is always sheathed) and an ornamental partisan, they escort the sovereign.
 The Guard is mustered on demand, about eight times each year.
 This includes an annual Roll Call and the Sovereign's Inspection (which has been changed to once every 4–5 years).
-They are in attendance at various occasions such as at the annual Royal Maundy service, the Epiphany Service in the Chapel Royal at St James's Palace, installations of Knights of the Garter, investiture of The Prince of Wales, lying-in-state, the funeral of the Sovereign, as well as all investitures, and summer garden parties at Buckingham Palace.
+They are in attendance at various occasions such as at the annual Royal Maundy service, the Epiphany Service in the Chapel Royal at St James's Palace, installations of Knights of the Garter, investiture of the prince of Wales, lying-in-state, the funeral of the Sovereign, as well as all investitures, and summer garden parties at Buckingham Palace.
 One of their most famous duties is to perform a ceremonial search of the cellars of the Palace of Westminster prior to the State Opening of Parliament, which remembers the Gunpowder Plot of 1605.